gknowles/dimapp/tools/pargen/README.md

 the some modifications.
 - Special "rules" starting with a percent "%" are options for the generator.
 - Rules can be followed by brace "{}" enclosed tags.
-Tags are used to tell the generator to do things, just as insert event callbacks.
+Tags are used to tell the generator to do things, such as insert event callbacks.
 - Prose values that define rules via a text description such as "\<all nouns>" are not allowed.